godotengine/godot-docs/classes/class_importermesh.rst

 - :ref:`int<class_int>` **get_surface_count** **(** **)** |const|

-Returns the amount of surfaces that the mesh holds.
+Returns the number of surfaces that the mesh holds.

 ----